python/cpython/Tools/cases_generator/interpreter_definition.md

 The optional `type` in an `object` is the C type.
 It defaults to `PyObject *`.
 The objects before the "--" are the objects on top of the stack at the start of the instruction.
 Those after the "--" are the objects on top of the stack at the end of the instruction.
-When prefixed by a `&`, the type rule follows the `type_prop` rule.
+When prefixed by a `&`, the `type` production rule follows the `type_prop` production rule.
 This indicates the stack effect is of that specific type after the operation.
-In this case, the type may also contain auxillary information that is fetched from a previously defined operand in the instruction header, such as a type version tag.
+In this case, the type may also consist of auxillary information that is fetched from a previously defined operand in the instruction header, such as a type version tag.
 This follows the format `type + auxillary`.
 For a list of the types and what they correspond to, see [Appendix A - Types](#Appendix-A-Types).